DavideR95/personal-page/content/publication/master-thesis/index.md

 ---
-title: 'Literal Selection in Switching Lattice Design'
+title: 'Listing Large Cliques in Real-World Graphs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here